autoprop.ai

 This is the biggest leak.
 Rightmove usage peaks between 7pm and 9pm.
 Tenants finish work, sit on the sofa, and scroll through listings.
 They fire off enquiries to properties that catch their eye.

 Your office closed at 5:30pm.
 Those enquiries sit in a queue until 9am tomorrow.
-By 9am, the tenant has heard back from two other agencies and booked viewings with both.
+By 9am, the tenant may have heard back from two other agencies and booked viewings with both.
 Your 9:15am response arrives to someone who has already moved on.

 This is not an edge case.
 This is the majority of your enquiries.